-A delicious leftover turkey casserole with noodles and white sauce, this noodle casserole will become a family favorite.
+A delicious leftover turkey casserole with pasta and white sauce, this easy noodle bake will become a family favorite.

-This is a noodle casserole recipe I make very often.
+This leftover turkey pasta recipe is a dish I cook very often.
 Not only with leftover turkey, but with leftover chicken as well.
 Or I cook some chicken breast just for this purpose.

 It is a recipe my son once found in a magazine, he couldn't even read at the time, but he was hungry and the picture of the noodle casserole made him even hungrier.

 So, I cooked that for him and I have been cooking it regularly ever since.
 I have changed the recipe quite a lot during this time, the recipe was too complicated for every day cooking, too many steps and too many pots to wash when finished.

 - I do have quite a few recipes using leftover turkey, we eat quite a lot of turkey and not only during the winter holiday season.

 - This is a leftover recipe through and through.
 You can make it using not only leftover meat pieces but also using already cooked noodles and any kind of cheese (or a mixture of several leftover cheese sorts) you happen to have in the fridge

 - As mentioned above you can make the casserole using leftover chicken or turkey or you can cook a small chicken breast and use that.

 - You can also make the dish with cooked ham or even pork roast leftovers.

 - The quantity of meat you need is also not a settled matter.
 I use more or less 150 g/ 5.3 oz/ 1 ¼ cups chopped meat, but if you have a bit more or less is fine.